geaaru/rlm_sql_ocioracle/README.md

 Instead of use directly OCI oracle library I use OCILIB library for communication with database.

+---
+**NOTE**

+This driver is tested with FreeRadius 3.0.x branch.
+Branches 3.2 and 4.0 are not validated.

+---

 How it works ?
 ---------------